digital-asset/daml/language-support/hs/bindings/examples/chat/README.md

 Another example ledger App, written in Haskell.

-A chat room, where the ledger plays the role of distibuting messages, and maintaining history
+A chat room, where the ledger plays the role of distributing messages, and maintaining history.

+This chat-room model is *very* simplistic.
+There is no concept of distinct groups, just the ability to broadcast a message to multiple parties at once.
+Also, the messages contain no authority to indicate that the recipients accept the message being sent to them.

+For a more interesting chat-room model under development, see: ../group-chat/

 ## Build